-Applications for permits for any property development or improvement, including construction, shall be submitted to the Administration Office.
+Applications for permits for any property development or improvement, including construction, shall be submitted to the ARB at the Penn Estates Administration Office.
 Incomplete permit applications will not be accepted for processing.
 Permits for contracted work must be accompanied by the contractor's proof of liability insurance with the Penn Estates Property Owner's Association (PEPOA) listed as an Additional Insured.
-Notification of approval for completed applications, not requiring a variance shall occur within a period not to exceed thirty (30) days from the date of receipt of the complete application.
-Any denials will be made in writing stating the reason (s) for disapproval.
+Notification of approval for completed applications, not requiring a variance by the ARB, shall occur within a period not to exceed thirty (30) days from the date of receipt of the complete application.
+Any disapproval will be made in writing stating the reason (s) for disapproval.